TarotSchema/codex/README.md

 ## Why 17 Years Matters

-TarotSchema isn't a side project built over a weekend.
-It's the formalization of logic that has:
+TarotSchema is the formalization of logic that has:

 - **Operated continuously since 2009**
 - **Served thousands of readings** across multiple domains